PretzelSmoothie/practice-cpp/README.md

-# scrawls
+# practice-cpp

-Hi Pretzel lovers,

-This repositry is for random (entry-level) projects and random thoughts, for the most part, in c++!
+This is the home of computer science topics in c++!